 Gloves may not get quite as much attention as your other winter clothing, but they offer invaluable warmth and protection when the temperature drops.
-Our picks for the best winter gloves of 2019 below span the spectrum from high-performance models for extreme conditions to functional pieces for everyday use and work (our favorites blur these category lines).
-Many of the gloves are unisex and come in a range of sizes, but we've also included a link to the women's-specific version when available.
+Our picks for the best winter gloves of 2019-2020 below span the spectrum from high-performance models for extreme conditions to functional pieces for everyday use and work (many of our favorites blur these category lines).
+In general, these gloves are unisex and come in a range of sizes, but we've also included a link to the women's-specific version when available.
 For more background information, see our winter glove comparison table and buying advice below the picks.
 To complete your cold-weather kit, see our articles about the best winter boots and winter jackets.

 What we like: Bombproof construction and sharp looks.